sjammi2/VisualizationGuideDocumentation/visualizationguide/docs/Section5.md

 ### Particle Seeds

-n GRMHD magnetic field lines are attached to particles of matter (i.e. the field lines are ”frozen in” to the matter particles).
+In GRMHD magnetic field lines are attached to particles of matter (i.e. the field lines are ”frozen in” to the matter particles).
 Whenever a particle of matter moves, then the magnetic field line should move with it.
 For example, the magnetic field lines in a magnetized rotating neutron star would rotate with the star.
 The Illinois GRMHD code keeps track of the x, y, and z positions